deosrc/hugo-module-bgg/README.md

 # Hugo Module: Board Game Geek Collection

 This is a [Hugo](https://gohugo.io) module to add pages for your tabletop games collection to your website.
 Details of your collection and the games are automatically collected from [Board Game Geek](https://boardgamegeek.com/) (BGG).

+It was developed for my personal website to provide a more modern and mobile friendly user interface, with filtering capabilities based on attendees to gaming sessions.

 > :warning: **This is not a theme module!** It will only add basic pages to your site for you game collection.
 The components are split which should hopefully allow you to re-style them as needed.
 This will be covered in the [Overriding Components](#overridingstyling-components) section.
 The screenshots below are an example where the basic styling has been overridden to use [Bootstrap](https://getbootstrap.com).